 I decided to do a little series out of this incredibly decadent and fun treat, and it was such a blast to get creative!

 Beyond the fact that these are so perfect for gifting to friends, family and neighbors, you won’t believe how cute they are and how much fun they are to make yourself.
-Hot chocolate bombs are melting their way into the hearts of everyone they meet, so let’s learn how to make them!
+They are melting their way into the hearts of everyone they meet, so let’s learn how to make them!

 What is a Hot Chocolate Bomb?

-Hot chocolate bombs are really quite simple!
-They are spheres of chocolate that you create in a silicone mold with melted chocolate chips.
+Hot chocolate bombs are spheres of chocolate that you create in a silicone mold with melted chocolate chips, wafers or bark.

 Before sealing to create the full sphere, they are filled with miniature marshmallows and hot cocoa mix.
 The “bomb” is then placed in a mug, with heated milk poured over the top.

-The end result is an incredibly soothing, fun experience…there’s just something about watching that chocolate melt into a thick creamy mug of hot chocolate that is so wonderful, and a rich cup of creamy hot chocolate!
+The end result is an incredibly fun experience…there’s just something about watching that chocolate melt into a thick creamy mug of hot chocolate that is so wonderful, and a rich cup of creamy hot chocolate as they explode with marshmallows!

 Fun Fact: Many of our local bakeries sell these little beauties for anywhere from $4-$8 each!